dnsgrig/dnsgrig/README.md

 ### <h1>Hi there 👋</h1>
+I'm Denis and recently I've graduated in <b>Computer Science</b> from Queen Mary University of London.

 <!--
 **dnsgrig/dnsgrig** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.